The Rapid Depreciation Of A Harvard Education: How Private School Grads Can Still Save Themselves

 Coming from a non-target public school background with middle-class parents, I wasn't going to squander my opportunity for financial independence.

 Today, I am a small business owner with business owning friends.
 Recently, some of us have noted a growing negativity towards alumni of elite private schools.
 This is a problem (or a solution) for parents who plan to spend lots of money starting in grade school in the hopes their kid will attend a school like Harvard.
-This is also a potential problem for private university alumni who might unfairly be judged by the masses.
+Some alumni are unfairly judged by the masses.

 If you are one of these alumni, don't be upset about the trend against the 1%.
 Instead, read with an open mind and pay attention as your future or your kids' future might depend on it.